dgny01/Cache-Observability-Project/README.md

 ---

+## R&D CONTEXT
+R&D Context (Systems Research Perspective)

+This project is not only a performance measurement tool but also an applied research system that investigates hardware-software interaction boundaries.
+It explores how kernel scheduling, memory hierarchy behavior, and CPU execution stalls interact in real-world systems.

+---

 ##  Why This Matters
+A system rarely fails instantly.
+In most cases, failure is a chain reaction starting from CPU stalls, followed by memory pressure, leading to queue buildup (TCP backlog) and eventually service degradation.
+This project aims to make this hidden chain observable and measurable.

 Even perfectly optimized software can stall if memory access becomes slow.
 Understanding cache transitions is crucial for: